 Visiting Venice in Italy and wondering what are the best places to see and things to do in Venice?
 In this guide, we cover all the musts: the main landmarks, must-see sights, and top tourist attractions in Venice that are most worth your time.

 Venice seduces all who visit it and can transmit great emotions at any time of the year.
 Canals, gondolas, bridges, calli, ancient buildings, and masks are the keywords of Venice, a city of traditions, stories, and legends.

 The city is one of the favorite destinations of tourists worldwide, known for the processing of its precious glass, its colorful Carnival, for its peculiarity of being a “city in the water.”
 All this and much more is Venice.

 These are the must-see sights and best things to do in Venice:

 Piazza San Marco (St Mark’s Square)

-Piazza San Marco is the first place that comes to mind when talking about Venice.
+Piazza San Marco is the first place to mind when discussing Venice.
 The large square on which the Basilica stands is perhaps the most famous image of Venice.